$L^p$ Expander Graphs: Operators on Vertices

-The inequality is a result of Lemma \ref{sum of numbers lemma}.
+The inequality is a result of Lemma \ref{lem:sum of numbers lemma}.
 It is an equality if $f$ is constant, and if the graph is finite such a function is in $L^{p}(X_{0})$. \end{proof} The following proposition shows that the $L^{p}$-spectrum of Hecke operators must contain certain elements. \begin{prop} Let $h\in H_{0}$.
-If $V_{\theta}$ is $p$-tempered then $h(\theta)$ is an eigenvalue of $h$ on $L^{p'}(V_{T})$ for every $p'>p$, and $h(\theta)$ is in the approximate point spectrum of $h$ on $L^{p}(V_{T})$. \end{prop} \begin{proof} The geometric realization of $V_{\theta}$ provides us with a function $f_{\theta}\in\cap_{p'>p}L^{p'}(V_{T})$ which is an eigenvector of $h$ with eigenvalue $h(\theta)$.
-The first claim follows.
+If $V_{\theta}$ is $p$-tempered then $h(\theta)$ is an eigenvalue of $h$ on $L^{p'}(V_{T})$ for every $p'>p$, and $h(\theta)$ is in the approximate point spectrum of $h$ on $L^{p}(V_{T})$. \end{prop}